 - Foreign Investments in India: There are also foreign investors who do find India, one of the most lucrative two wheeler market.
 For example, US-based UM Motorcycles launched their cruiser range of motorcycles in association with Lohia Auto in India.
 This is not all.
 Suzuki has also has set a target of selling at least 10,000 units of Gixxers in this fiscal year alone.

 Considering the rising number of private cars in the urban regions in India, one might think that, rural area transportation may have similar trends.
 The truth is that the majority of the rural demographic can afford a two wheeler, mainly due to the availability of loans to buy the same.
 But the convenience of bikes are not the only factors that make these loans a popular finance product in India:

 - Two wheelers have a better resale value in the long run against cars and hence once your loan repayments are made, you can think of a new vehicle already.

 - A lot of people in India have the money to buy an entry-level motorcycle or scooter at one-go.
 But this would cause much distress, in terms of finances for the family.
-Also a part of the lump sum that they have can be used to save or even invest in other investment products such as mutual funds, fixed deposits or even buy insurance.
+Also a part of the lump sum that they have can be used to save or even invest in other investment products such as mutual funds, fixed deposits or even buy Two Wheeler Insurance.
 In other words, it helps to ease of the burden of buying a vehicle in a single month.

 - A lot of people cannot afford to buy a vehicle unless allowed to pay installments and the majority of buyers fall in this demographic.
 Also, they have much lower maintenance costs than four-wheelers.
 The mileage or fuel consumption is also better making it a more convenient buy.